Atepir/AsciimojisFor0ad/README.md

 <li>6.
 Save (or not ?) your configuration</li>
 <li>7.
 Click the 0ad restart button</li>
 <li>8.
 You are now ready to type your first Asciimojis on 0ad !
 Enjoy !</li>

+NB : This mod requires Fgod to be installed.
 </ul>

 ## Licence